mathspp/mathspp/pages/03.books/_comprehensions/split-talk.md

 ---

 I devoted an entire book with over 200 exercises to list comprehensions, dictionary and set comprehensions, and generator expressions.
-This book provides clear explanations for how comprehensiosn work and, most importantly, a _**unique point of view**_ that helps you understand and memorise the syntax.
+This book provides clear explanations for how comprehensions work and, most importantly, a _**unique point of view**_ that helps you understand and memorise the syntax.

 My unique point of view stems from my experience with the APL programming language, which helped me understand comprehensions in a completely new light.
 For a taste of my point of view, you can [read this blog article of mine](/blog/pydonts/list-comprehensions-101).